 A financial asset is classified in this category if our management has designated it as a financial asset upon initial recognition, because it is managed, and its performance is evaluated, on a fair-value basis in accordance with a documented risk management or investment strategy.
 Our investment policy with regard to excess cash, as adopted by our board of directors, is composed of the following objectives: (i) preserving investment principal; (ii) providing liquidity; and (iii) providing optimum yields pursuant to the policy guidelines and market conditions.
-The policy provides detailed guidelines as to the securities and other financial instruments in which we are allowed to invest.
+The policy provides detailed guidelines ato the securities and other financial instruments in which we are allowed to invest.
 In addition, in order to maintain liquidity, investments are structured to provide flexibility to liquidate at least 50% of all investments within 15 business days.
-Information about these assets, including details of the portfolio and income earned, is provided internally on a quarterly basis to our key management personnel and on a semi-annual basis to the Investment Monitoring Committee of our board of directors.
-Any divergence from this investment policy requires approval from our board of directors.
+Information about these assets, including details of the portfolio and income earned, is provided internally on a quarterly basis to our key management personnel and on a semi-annual basis to the Investment policy requires approval from our board of directors.